xNuclearSquirrel/SquirrelReceiver/README.md

 ## Setup and Activation

-To use SquirrelReceiver, you must configure your Goggles and activate the software using the SquirrelCast Android app.
+To use SquirrelReceiver, the PC must join the WiFi network hosted by the Goggles.
+Because the default credentials of this network are typically unknown, you must use the SquirrelCast Android app to configure them.

 ### 1. Goggles WiFi Configuration
-The Goggles must be on the same network as your computer to transmit the stream.
 1. Connect your Android phone to the DJI Goggles via USB OTG.
 2. Open SquirrelCast and navigate to the **Utilities** tab.
-3. In the **Goggles WiFi Settings** card, enter your local Wi-Fi SSID and Password.
+3. In the **Goggles WiFi Settings** card, you can view the current SSID/Password or enter a new SSID and Password.
-4. Tap **Set** for both fields.
+4. Tap **Set** to push your desired configuration to the Goggles.
-5. The Goggles will reboot and connect to your network.
+5. On your Goggles, navigate to the top bar menu and enable **Live Sharing** to broadcast the WiFi signal.

+6. On your Windows PC, scan for WiFi networks and connect to the SSID you configured in Step 3 using your set password.

 ### 2. Software Activation
 SquirrelReceiver requires a one-time hardware activation via the SquirrelCast Android app.